OpenDataNode/poc-harvester-app/README.md

 To test CKAN REST API run script `read_rest.py` from test_app directory.
 It has 3 parameters.
-- mandatory parameter `-d` followed by name of the dataset to browse.
-(Text after the last slash in the dataset URL)
+- mandatory parameter `-i` followed by CKAN datastore resource ID to process
 - parameter `-u` followed by URL of CKAN installation API, where the dataset was created (Default value is `http://localhost/api/action/`)
+- parameter `-a` followed by user API KEY, it is required to access resources of private datasets
-- parameter `-i` followed by ID of the record to show
+- mandatory parameter '-f' followed by path to CSV file, where the records will be saved

-The script with only mandatory parameter `-d` set, will list IDs of all records from the table.
+First run of the script will download all rows of CKAN datastore resource and saved them to CSV file specified in one of the options.
+Subsequent runs will download and save only changed records from last run.

+Run command:
+python read_rest.py -u {host}/api/action/ -i {resource_id} -file /tmp/records.csv